Skip to content

 • Import your GitHub repository

-• Add your KERNEL_API_KEY environment variable
+• Add your environment variables (KERNEL_API_KEY and OPENAI_API_KEY)

 • Deploy!